Cohomology of group theoretic Dehn fillings I: Cohen-Lyndon type theorems: Introduction

 However, there are no analogous methods for Dehn fillings of hyperbolically embedded subgroups.
 The main question motivating our research is the following. \begin{question} For a group $G$ with a subgroup $H\hookrightarrow_h G$ and a normal subgroup $N\lhd H$, what can be said about $H^{\ast}(G/\ll N \rr;\cdot)$? \end{question}

-In this series of three papers, we answer this question and discuss some applications.
+In this series of two papers, we answer this question and discuss applications.
 The first task is to understand the structure of $\ll N \rr$, which is solved by the present paper.
-In the second paper \cite{sun2019cohomologyii}, we will combine structural results obtained in this paper and the Lyndon-Hochschild-Serre spectral sequence to compute $H^{\ast}(G/\ll N \rr; \cdot)$.
-In the third paper \cite{sun2019cohomologyiii}, we will study cohomological properties of $G/\ll N \rr$ and discuss some applications to acylindrically hyperbolic groups.
+In the second paper \cite{sun2019cohomologyii}, we will combine structural results obtained in this paper and the Lyndon-Hochschild-Serre spectral sequence to compute $H^{\ast}(G/\ll N \rr; \cdot)$, and then we will study cohomological properties of $G/\ll N \rr$ and discuss some applications to simplicial volume and acylindrically hyperbolic groups.